Value For Money

 All NFTS students have access to our Masterclasses programme of high profile speakers from across the film, television and games industries and many of our MA and Diploma courses include work placements at prominent industry companies.
 Our Bridges to Industry programme also gives some students the opportunity to work on extracurricular projects with commercial partners.

-We are also the only UK film School that consistently appears in the global Hollywood Reporter listing of the top 20 International Film Schools.
+We are the only UK film School that consistently appears in the global Hollywood Reporter listing of the top 20 International Film Schools.

 Content Tabs